Why Study Economics?

 Our degree in Financial Economics offers you the opportunity to study economics within a real-world context, developing strong analytical skills and a career-relevant qualification in economics and its application to global finance.
 The course includes core components in economics and finance.
 The finance component provides in-depth coverage of topics such as the financial system, financial markets and products, the financing of companies and the role of investment.

-for Student Satisfaction: Economics
+in Wales for Student Satisfaction: Economics

 ALUMNI PROFILE George Buckley